Allaria

 Allaria (Ἀλλαρία) was a town and polis (city-state) of ancient Crete.
-Allaria minted coins bearing on the obverse the head of Athena Pallas, and on the reverse a figure of Heracles standing, some of which coins have been preserved.
+Allaria minted coins bearing on the obverse the head of Athena Pallas, and on the reverse a figure of Heracles standing, some of which have been preserved.
 Cnopias of Allaria, a native, commanded Cretan mercenaries hired by the Ptolemaic Army at the Battle of Raphia (217 BCE).

 Its site is tentatively located near Khamalevri.